3mdeb/news-and-ideas/blog/content/post/2024-12-13-ram-data-decay-research.md

 ## Summary

-We've learned that RAM needs time to lost its content, and that this time varies between both tested configuration.
+We've learned that RAM needs time to lose its content, and that this time varies between both tested configurations.
 Unfortunately, we don't have enough data points to say what causes such difference.
 We would like to extend this research to include more platforms and different DIMMs in the future, if you're interested in such content, let us know.